 Here we are nine years into the Affordable Care Act and the only constant has been less affordable healthcare.
+Maybe we should sue the federal government for false advertising?
 Central to the affordability conversation is how high deductibles happened to be for the average plan.
-For 2019, the average health insurance plan carried a deductible averaging $1,350 per person.
-A new record high and for tens of millions of families unaffordable.
+For 2019, the average health insurance plan carried a deductible of about $1,350 per person.
+A new record high and for tens of millions of families, not affordable.